 Designing a complex game requires a planned approach.
 This is where the Game Design Document or popularly known as GDD comes into picture.
-A game design document is the complete sketch of the game in paper.
-The design document should contain each and every aspect of the game.
-It should act as a guide for all team members.
+A game design document is the complete sketch of the game on paper.
+The design document should contain each and every aspect of the game and should act as a guide for all team members.
+GDD is considered a great game design practice in the game industry.

 - What is this game about?